open-ephys/ONI/source/hw-spec/hubs.rst

   nanoseconds, of the physical link between the hub and the controller.
 Usually 0 in local hubs.

-All 16-bit versions are in the format of:
+All 16-bit valued registers are in the format of:

 ::